 What is PRP?

-PRP treatments have been featured in the news recently as a regenerative medicine and a potential solution to help repair many chronic injuries.
+PRP treatments have been featured in the news recently as a reparative (also known as regenerative) medicine and a potential solution to help repair many chronic injuries.
 Some professional atheletes claim that PRP has helped them get back in the game sooner.
 What is PRP though and how can a PRP treatment help with your orthopedic injury?
 Platelet Rich Plasma injections are a relatively new solution for many injuries and afflictions.
 The minimally-invasive process is relatively simple and can typically be performed in-office.
 Within a few weeks of the procedure, patients often see improvement to their injury.1

 The Treatment Process